abhinavveenu/performance-monitoring/test-website/README.md

    ./start-all.sh
    ```

+2. Configure the test website (edit `config.js` if needed)

-2. Open the test website in your browser
+3. Open the test website in your browser

-3. Navigate between pages (Home, About, Gallery)
+4. Navigate between pages (Home, About, Gallery)

-4. Click buttons and interact with elements
+5. Click buttons and interact with elements

-5. Scroll through the page
+6. Scroll through the page

-6. Load more images on the Gallery page
+7. Load more images on the Gallery page

 The SDK will automatically:
 - Collect Core Web Vitals (LCP, FID, CLS, INP, TTFB)
 - Batch events every 5 seconds or 10 events
-- Send metrics to the Ingestion API
+- Send metrics to the configured Ingestion API
 - Add device type, browser, and session information

 ## Viewing Metrics